belvoirwriting/vobwg202402/src/posts/those-were-the-days.md

   - themes
 ---

 Nostalgia, the old joke goes, isn't what it used to be.
 I remember when it was all talking-head clip shows of "celebrities" telling you why they loved the seventies or the eighties.
 You might get a supplement in the _Evening Post_, if you were lucky, all about Nottingham at war and the fun everyone had while they sheltered from the bombs.
-You'd have to walk all the way to the newsagents just to get that and a Maverick bar (or some other chocolate that they no longer make).
+You'd have to walk all the way to the newsagents just to get that and a Maverick bar (or some other chocolate that they no longer make) though.
 It's not even called the _Evening Post_ any more.
 It's all on the internet.

 You young people don't know what it's like to have to work to be sold your past back to you.
-You look at your phones with a daily dose of instant nostalgia by photo apps offering  notifications of "memories", flashbacks to the long ago times of last summer or packaged-up slideshows of the dog.
+You look at your phones with a daily dose of instant nostalgia by photo apps offering notifications of "memories", flashbacks to the long ago times of last summer or packaged-up slideshows of the dog, and think you're doing some remembering.

 Modern life is rubbish and you lot won't even get the musical reference to when music was good.